catornot/drawing-game-/README.md

 # drawing-game-
-made with kivy, pygame, pillow and socket also its mmy passion project and my first big project
+made with kivy, pygame, pillow and socket also its my passion project and my first big project